rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/1-Session1-annual-meeting.md

 Amy Hudson, SCINet Postdoc, Las Cruces, NM<br>
 Yanghui Kang, SCINet Postdoc, Beltsville, MD<br>
 Suzy Stillman, SCINet Postdoc, Las Cruces, NM
+<br><br>

+---

+## Session Rules

+**CHAT QUESTIONS/COMMENTS TAKE FIRST PRIORITY** - Chat your question/comments either to everyone (preferred) or to the chat moderator (Rowan Gaffney) privately to have your question/comment read out loud anonamously.
+We will answer chat questions first and call on people who have written in the chat before we take questions from raised hands.

+**SHARE YOUR VIDEO WHEN SPEAKING** - If your internet plan/connectivity allows, please share your video when speaking.

+**KEEP YOURSELF ON MUTE** - Please mute yourself unless you are called on.
+<br><br>

+---

 ## Review of the 2019 Workshop

 [return to agenda](#agenda-mdt)
+<br><br>

+---

 ## Details on the Upcoming 2020 Sessions
 The following links will take to you to our workshop homepage where you can register for each session if you haven't already.